willv678/carla-ros2-bridge/README.md

 ## Running the Bridge

 1.  **Start CARLA Server:**
-    Launch your CARLA 0.10.0+ simulator.
-Consider using the `--ros2` flag if you intend to leverage CARLA's native ROS 2 capabilities for raw sensor data alongside this bridge.
+    Launch your CARLA 0.10.0+ simulator. using the `--ros2` flag lets us use CARLA 10's new native ROS 2 capabilities for raw sensor data alongside this bridge.
     ```bash
-    ./CarlaUE5.sh # or ./CarlaUE5.sh --ros2
+    ./CarlaUE5.sh --ros2
     ```

 2.  **Spawn Ego Vehicle:**
     Ensure a vehicle with the configured `ego_vehicle_role_name` (default: "hero") is spawned in the CARLA simulation.
-This can be done using a CARLA client script (e.g., CARLA's `PythonAPI/examples/ros2/ros2_native.py` with a suitable JSON configuration).
+This can be done using a CARLA client script (e.g., CARLA's built-in `PythonAPI/examples/ros2/ros2_native.py` with a suitable JSON configuration).

 3.  **Launch the Bridge Nodes:**
     A basic launch file is provided to start all publisher nodes:
     ```bash
     ros2 launch carla_ros2_bridge carla_bridge_launch.py ego_vehicle_role_name:=hero
     ```
-    You can also run nodes individually, for example:
+    You can also run nodes individually if needed:
     ```bash
     ros2 run carla_ros2_bridge odometry_publisher_node --ros-args -p ego_vehicle_role_name:=hero
     ```